corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node-docker-deployments.md

 After the container has finished executing, there will be two new jars in `/home/user/corda/samples/bank-of-corda-demo/build/nodes/BankOfCorda/cordapps`: `migration-corda-insurance.jar` and `migration-corda-kyc.jar`.
 These will then be loaded as normal CorDapps by the node on next launch.

-## Executing Migrations on the Database
+## Executing migrations on the database

 It is also possible to use the image to directly perform the migration of the database.